 The last stop on our winding road to Ghent took us close enough to the tiny village of Tourpes to take a detour off the Trappist trail for a visit to Brasserie Dupont.
 Dupont could be considered the mother of all farmhouse breweries, and after visiting Tourpes I can see why.
 The whole town smells of a farm, no doubt because there are more livestock pastures than businesses.
 Without the brewery it would just be a small confluence of farmhouses.
 When we arrived in at 4:15 pm on a Monday afternoon I was disappointed to learn that the small gift shop closed 15 minutes ago.
 Fortunately, the doors were still open, and they were all too happy to let us look around and make a purchase.

 The visit to the shop impressed two points on me.
 Firstly, Dupont makes a wide range of beers that go far beyond their world-famous saison—pilsners, stouts, brown beers and golden strongs among others.
 In fact, Moinette seems to be the star attraction in Belgium.
 The other thing that gets your attention is the prices.
 A 750 mL bottle of Saison Dupont will only set you back €2.20, and the prices of the other beers are similar!
 Knowing that I could only bring home one suitcase of beer from the entire trip I struggled to choose just a few gems from the wide range of choices.
-When I walked up to the counter with a mere three 12 oz bottles—Moinette, Saison Dupont Bio (made with all-organic ingredients), and a recently introduced amber saison called Hirond Ale—the friendly man behind the counter gave me a slightly incredulous look.
+When I walked up to the counter with only three 12 oz bottles—Moinette, Saison Dupont Bio (made with all-organic ingredients), and a recently introduced amber saison called Hirond Ale—the friendly man behind the counter gave me a slightly incredulous look.
 He gestured to the wall of beer behind me and said something that was far beyond my rudimentary grasp of the French language.
 Were I to hazard a guess at the translation, it was probably something along the lines of “you foolish American, why did you cross the ocean and drive out to this tiny town that smells of elderberries and cows just to spend €3.45 on such a puny amount of beer.”
 Though perhaps he was warning me about the croque monsieur at Chimay, who can say for sure.
 I gave him a shrug with my palms upturned.
 He just smiled, gave me something like three dozen Dupont coasters, and wished us a bon voyage.
 Nice people at Dupont, despite the language barrier.

 I wanted to taste a Dupont beer before leaving Wallonia, but if there is anyplace to do that in Tourpes they weren’t open on a Monday afternoon.
 Not to be deterred we drove to the nearby town of Leuze-en-Hainaut, found an upscale bistro called Le Jadin and promptly ordered a 750 mL bottle of Moinette Blond.
 It pours with the most amazing soft creamy snow-white head, that hangs around for an inordinate amount of time atop the hazy, translucent golden beer underneath.
 Similar in taste to their iconic saison, but more refined.
 The spicy phenolics are not quite as prominent, the finish not quite as dry, both of which allow the malt flavors to shine through.
-Strange as it sounds the calling card for this beer might be über smooth, creamy mouthfeel.
+Strange as it sounds the calling card for this beer might be the über smooth, creamy mouthfeel.
 It goes down so easy that it’s hard to believe this is an 8.5% abv beer.
 Like Duvel you need to approach this beer with caution lest you end up face down in a field getting to know the farms of Hainaut more intimately than intended.
-I don’t understand why Moinette is not more widely available in the US, I guess the Belgians want to keep a few beers to themselves.
+I don’t understand why Moinette is not more widely available in the US, I guess the Belgians want to keep a few gems to themselves.

 If you want to see some great pictures of Brasserie Dupont check out this 2016 post by Michael Kiser of Good Beer Hunting.